 Put the code we need in there:

-You’ll notice that the code above stops apache to run.
-So there will be less than a minute of downtime eat time this runs.
+You’ll notice that the code above stops apache before it runs.
+So there will be less than a minute of downtime each time this runs.
 That’s why I would suggest once a month in the middle of the night.